gustavofernandezlembert/Gustavo-Fernandez/README.md

 - **A Web-Based Link Budget Tool for 5G mmWave Systems with Repeater Integration.** Gustavo A Fernandez, IEEE Future Networks World Forum, Nov.
 2023.

-- **Machine Learning for Wireless Network Throughput Prediction.** Gustavo A Fernandez, PREPRINT Version 1 available at Research Square, Aug.
-2023.
+- **Machine Learning for Wireless Network Throughput Prediction.** Gustavo A Fernandez, Advances in Machine Learning & Artificial Intelligence, Jan.
+2024.

 - **A comparison of statistical methods for modeling count data with an application to hospital length of stay.** Co-authored with Dr. Kristina Vatcheva, Published in BMC Medical Research Methodology, Aug.
 2022.